Department of Human Performance and Health Education

 Western Michigan University's physical and health education teacher education program prepares pre-service teacher candidates to be certified to teach both physical education and health education in grades K-12.
 The overarching goal of this dual-major degree program is to assist students in acquiring the skills, knowledge and real-world experiences necessary to become effective, competent and committed physically- and health-literate professionals in today’s society.
-Students also can choose to minor in teaching grades 6-12 physical or health education.

 Beyond the classroom

 The physical and health education program includes 600 hours of observation and field-based practical experiences across the course of study in a variety of schools.
 These experiences, supervised by local K-12 teachers and WMU faculty, provide students the opportunity to apply new skills while still taking program courses.

 All candidates' final year in the program includes a one-year K-12 school-based internship, with one semester each completed in physical education and in health education within a 60-mile radius of WMU.
 Candidates are placed with selected mentor teachers and are closely supervised by physical and health education faculty.
 This internship prepares candidates to be self-reflective teachers with skills based on professional standards from the Michigan Department of Education and the American Association for Health Education.
 As a result of this experience, candidates will demonstrate their knowledge, skills, disposition and ability to work with diverse populations that aid their transition from a pre-service candidate to an entry-level physical and health education professional.

 Recent WMU graduates with degrees in physical and health education teacher education are working as:

 Among the organizations they work for are:

 - American Red Cross

 - Sports facilities